 Follow Up Process (Safety Concern)

-Our Residence Life Student Assistance Team connects residence hall students with useful resources that may benefit their social, personal and academic success.
-While we do not provide counseling services, medical advice or academic advising, the Residence Life Student Assistance Team meets one-on-one with students and connects them with resources both on and off-campus that may help them navigate their situation.
+Our Housing & Residential Life Student Assistance Team connects on-campus students with useful resources that may benefit their social, personal and academic success.
+While we do not provide counseling services, medical advice or academic advising, the Housing & Residential Life Student Assistance Team meets one-on-one with students and connects them with resources both on and off-campus that may help them navigate their situation.

-Our staff is bound by privacy laws and practice, and with the exception of certain crisis situations, the Residence Life Student Assistance Team shares information about student concerns only on a need-to-know basis to other professionals on campus who will collaborate to promote the overall wellbeing and success of the student.
+Our staff is bound by privacy laws and practice, and with the exception of certain crisis situations, the Housing & Residential Life Student Assistance Team shares information about student concerns only on a need-to-know basis to other professionals on campus who will collaborate to promote the overall wellbeing and success of the student.